Skip to content

 • Students should not register for a capstone class (PAF 9190, PAF 9390 or PAF 9490) until they are at the end of their academic program.
 Independent study capstones are not permitted.

-• Students seeking to complete an independent study must make arrangement with a full-time member of the public affairs faculty, who then must obtain authorization from the Associate Dean.
+• Students seeking to complete an independent study must make arrangements with a full-time member of the public affairs faculty, who then must obtain authorization from the Associate Dean.
 Adjunct faculty are not permitted to teach independent study sections.

 • Courses are offered in a variety of instruction modalities; such as online (synchronous or asynchronous), hybrid and in-person.
 Click here to read more about instruction modalities.